Rethink Weird Spellings for Products: Why Not?

-Newswise — Researchers from University of Notre Dame and The Ohio State University published a new Journal of Marketing study that examines how the use of unconventional spellings of a brand name impacts consumers’ inferences about and willingness to support the brand.
+A fresh Journal of Marketing research by scholars at University of Notre Dame and The Ohio State University explores the effect of non-traditional spellings of a brand name on consumers' perceptions and willingness to endorse the brand.

-The study, forthcoming in the Journal of Marketing, is titled “‘Choozing’ the Best Spelling: Consumer Response to Unconventionally Spelled Brand Names” and is authored by John P. Costello, Jesse Walker, and Rebecca Walker Reczek.
+The upcoming Journal of Marketing article, entitled "Opting for the Best Spelling: Consumer Reaction to Unconventional Brand Name Spellings," is written by John P. Costello, Jesse Walker, and Rebecca Walker Reczek.

-Choosing a brand name for a new product or service is one of the most important marketing decisions for a company.
-This decision has short- and long-term consequences that impact consumers’ initial impressions of the brand and the likelihood that they will ultimately make a purchase.
+Selecting a brand name for a novel product or service is a crucial marketing choice for a corporation, as it carries implications both in the short and long run, influencing consumers' initial perceptions of the brand and their likelihood of purchasing it in the future.

-One increasingly common strategy when naming a new brand is to use an unconventional spelling of an otherwise familiar word.
-For example, the brand name “Lyft” is easily recognized as an unconventional spelling of “Lift.”
-However, despite the prevalence of unconventionally spelled brand names, little is known about how this strategy impacts consumers’ inferences about and willingness to support a brand.
+An increasingly popular approach for naming a new brand is to use a non-traditional spelling of a familiar term.
+For instance, the brand name "Lyft" is readily identifiable as an atypical spelling of "Lift."
+Nevertheless, despite the prevalence of these unconventionally spelled brand names, there is limited understanding of how this tactic affects consumers' perceptions and their willingness to endorse the brand.

-This new study finds that use of an unconventional spelling may backfire, reducing consumers’ likelihood to support the brand.
-The research suggests that firms launching new brands and the growing number of marketing agencies that specialize in brand naming should be cautious when deciding how to spell their brands.
-Costello explains that “consumers can infer unconventional spellings as a deliberate persuasion tactic to influence their beliefs about the brand, which in turn can damage perceptions of the brand’s sincerity and ultimately reduce consumers’ support for the brand.”
+According to this latest research, using an unorthodox spelling can prove counterproductive, lowering consumers' willingness to endorse the brand.
+The study recommends that companies launching new brands, as well as the increasing number of branding agencies specializing in brand naming, must be careful when determining how to spell their brands.
+Costello clarifies that "consumers may interpret unconventional spellings as a deliberate persuasive maneuver to sway their opinions about the brand, resulting in reduced perceptions of the brand's authenticity and, ultimately, diminished support from consumers."

 Why Companies Choose Unconventional Spellings